-For the exercise ending November 30, 2021, the Board of Directors Compensation's Committee was composed of Claude A. Garcia (until his retirement on April 14, 2021), Stephen A. Jarislowsky, G. Douglas Goodfellow, Alain Côté, David A. Goodfellow and Normand Morin who resigned on September 24, 2021.
-Of the Compensation Committee members, Messrs.
-Jarislowsky, Garcia, Côté and Morin are independent directors and all four have extensive executive compensation experience to aid them in the performance of their duties.
+For the exercise ending November 30, 2022, the Board of Directors Compensation's Committee was composed of Stephen A. Jarislowsky, G. Douglas Goodfellow, Alain Côté and Sarah Prichard.
+Of the Compensation Committee members, Stephen A. Jarislowsky, Alain Côté and Sarah Prichard are independent directors and have extensive executive compensation experience to aid them in the performance of their duties.
 Mr. Jarislowsky is a cofounder of the Canadian Coalition for Good Governance and the Institut de Gouvernance du Québec.
-Mr. Garcia and Mr. Morin were directors on many publicly traded companies with similar functions.
 Mr. Côté has assumed many responsibilities as an audit partner at Deloitte.
+Mrs. Prichard has held executive positions in several Universities and companies.
 This experience enables the committee to make decisions on the suitability of the Corporation's compensation policies and practices.